czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

     - Can contain skips, multiple paths, loops, etc. to represent the various features of BNF/EBNF
     - Easy for beginner representations, hard to formulate the final parse tree
   - Formal grammars
-    - Context-free grammars - children of a node of a parse tree are only dependant on that node, not on neighboring nodes
+    - Context-free grammars - children of a node of a parse tree are only dependent on that node, not on neighboring nodes
     - Regular grammars - less expressive
     - Context-sensitive grammars - more expressive
 - Many variations of representations for programming language grammars → underlying concept is generally the same